-Pelosi: Trump’s threatened deportations are not ‘civilized’
+Pelosi, Schumer slam Trump’s threatened deportations

-WASHINGTON (AP) — House Speaker Nancy Pelosi called President Donald Trump’s threatened coast-to-coast deportations of migrants “outside the circle of civilized human behavior” on Monday in remarks that underscored the gap between the two sides over immigration.
+WASHINGTON (AP) — House Speaker Nancy Pelosi called President Donald Trump’s threatened coast-to-coast deportations of migrants “outside the circle of civilized human behavior” and the Senate’s top Democrat labeled the warning “the very definition of callousness” on Monday in remarks that underscored the gap between the two sides over immigration.

-Pelosi, D-Calif., spoke after a weekend tweet in which Trump said he would give Congress two weeks to solve “the Asylum and Loopholes problems” along the border with Mexico.
+The two leaders spoke after a weekend tweet in which Trump said he would give Congress two weeks to solve “the Asylum and Loopholes problems” along the border with Mexico.
+“If not, Deportations start!” he tweeted.

 The president had earlier warned that there would soon be a nationwide sweep aimed at “millions” of people living illegally in the U.S., including families.
-The sweeps were supposed to begin on Sunday, but Trump said he postponed them.
+The sweeps were supposed to begin Sunday, but Trump said he postponed them.

-Pelosi said the threatened raids were “appalling” when she was asked about them at an immigration event Monday in Queens, N.Y.
+Pelosi, D-Calif., said the threatened raids were “appalling” when she was asked about them at an immigration event Monday in Queens, N.Y.

 “It is outside the circle of civilized human behavior, just kicking down doors, splitting up families and the rest of that in addition to the injustices that are happening at the border,” she said.